Prajwal-banakar/Prajwal-banakar/README.md

 I'm Prajwal banakar

-Skilled in java, spring boot and strategic project management, Results-oriented Engineering with a proven skills of optimizing project outcomes, Seeking a challenging executive role to leverage technical expertise and drive engineering excellence, Deep understanding of software development principles and life cycles,
+Skilled in java, spring, springboot and strategic project management, Results-oriented Engineering with a proven skills of optimizing project outcomes, Seeking a challenging executive role to leverage technical expertise and drive engineering excellence, Deep understanding of software development principles and life cycles,